-Baseline returns of 7.00% per year
+Baseline returns of 6.75% per year

-The chart below shows that if all actuarial assumptions, including the investment rate of return assumption, are exactly met, the Plan's funded ratio on an actuarial value of assets basis, shown along the top of the chart, is projected to remain at least 100% funded over the 20-year period.
+The chart below shows that if all actuarial assumptions, including the investment rate of return assumption, are exactly met, the Plan's funded ratio on an actuarial value of assets basis, shown along the top of the chart, is projected to reach 100% funded at 2027.
 Note, after the 5-year asset smoothing period, both asset numbers are the same for the remainder of the projection period as there are no future investment gains or losses in the baseline projection.